MicrosoftDocs/azure-devops-docs/docs/report/powerbi/create-team-filter.md

 7. From the **Home** tab, choose **New Source** to add another blank query and rename it to *Areas*.

-8. Open **Advanced Editor** and add the following query code, substituting account information to match your view.
+8. Open **Advanced Editor** and add the following query code, substituting organization information to match your view.

     ```Query
     let